 Carotid Artery Problems: Stroke

 The carotid arteries are large blood vessels that carry blood to the brain.
 When these arteries are healthy, the brain gets all the oxygen and nutrients it needs to function well.
 If the carotid arteries are damaged, however, it can greatly increase your chances of stroke.
-This is a sudden loss of brain function caused by a lack of blood flow.
+This is a sudden loss of brain function caused by a lack of blood flow and oxygen.

-Symptoms of Stroke
+Symptoms of stroke

 Below are common symptoms of stroke.
-Call 911 right away if you have any of these symptoms!
-Prompt treatment for a stroke is vital.
-The longer you wait to get medical help, the more damage a stroke can do.
+Call 911 right away if you have any of these symptoms.
+Prompt medical treatment for a stroke is vital.
+The longer you wait to get help, the more damage a stroke can do.

-Sudden numbness or weakness of the face, arm, or leg, especially on one side of the body
+- Sudden numbness or weakness of the face, arm, or leg, especially on 1 side of the body

-Sudden confusion, trouble speaking, or trouble understanding
+- Sudden confusion or trouble speaking or understanding

-Sudden trouble seeing in one or both eyes
+- Sudden trouble seeing in one or both eyes

-Sudden trouble walking, dizziness, or loss of balance or coordination
+- Sudden trouble walking, dizziness, or loss of balance or coordination

-Sudden, severe headache with no known cause
+- Sudden, severe headache with no known cause